 I’ve been thinking about writing this for a while, and finally decided today’s the day.
 I’ve said it before.
 I’ll say it again.
 I love my Chacos.
 They are literally the best and I wear them all the time, like all the time.
-(Update 12/20: It’s winter in Wisconsin and I walk past them and wish I should wear them.)
+(Update 12/20: It’s winter in Wisconsin and I walk past them and wish I could wear them.)
 I’ve had mine for almost a year and a half, but didn’t wear them regularly until recently, but since then, I haven’t stopped wearing them.
 As in, I’ve only worn two other pairs of shoes in almost three months and I’ve gone right back to the Chacos.

 I’ve been blessed with little baby feet as my mother calls them and this allows me to buy kids shoes, which is wonderful because they usually come in fun colors and are like, half the price of adult shoes.
 I’m all about cheaper shoes.
 Almost all of my sandals are kids sizes from Target.
 It’s usually the first section of shoes I even go there.
 I think I’m getting off topic.

 When I decided I wanted Chacos I was only looking at adult pairs and wasn’t sure if I wanted to spend the money.
 SPOILER ALERT: it’s worth it.
-Then I remembered my tiny feet and decided to look at the kids styles.
+Then I remembered my tiny feet and decided to look at the kid styles.
 The pair I ended up getting was the first I saw and I knew they were the ones.
 They’re fun and much closer to my price range.
 One of my coworkers happened to be going to Salt Lake in a few days and making a trip to REI and she offered to pick them up for me, and that was that.
 I was the proud new owner of super cute Chacos.